Czech record-level mortality data by vaccination status (part 4) - sars2.net

 However using the code above my total normalized excess mortality was about -32% for the FC batch and about -39% for the FD batch, so there was not much difference.
 I included all doses instead of only second doses like Kirsch.
 I included all age groups and all vaccination months, and I calculated the excess mortality up to the end of 2022 and not during the first year from vaccination.

 Kirsch got 48 deaths out of 6238 doses for the FC batch.
-I believe the 95% confidence interval for the ratio would be about 0.0055 to 0.0099, so the upper bound is about twice as high as the lower bound:
+The upper bound of the 95% confidence interval for the ratio is about twice as the high as the lower bound:

 In the following block of code I picked people who got a second dose from the FC or FD batch in June 2021 and I divided the number of deaths in the 365 days starting from the day of vaccination with the number of doses from the batch.
 I treated the age of each person as their year of birth subtracted from 2021.
 I kept people included under a batch even after they got a dose from another batch.